HypeReel

 AI-narrated highlight clips from your gameplay

-Smart trim and beat detection
+Smart beat detection

 Ready for vertical or horizontal